 get bored by the length of the novel?
 Could he not picture another end?
 Did he indulge to the expectation of his female public?
 Was he forced by an imminent deadline to submit his pages?
 London

 So, I guess,

 wrote to sell and he knew his public very well, making concessions to their expectations, concessions to the demands of his editors, concessions to fashion … London

-His inability to see his job as a writer, as something else than a way to earn money, obstructed his achievement to become and Artist.
-That is the reason according to me that he failed to gain the reputation of “Great writer” and the reason why his reputation today is more and more downgraded by the reading community to a writer of adventure novels or children’s books.
+His inability to see his writing as a job, as something else than a way to earn money, obstructed his achievement to become an Artist.
+That is the reason, according to me, that he failed to gain the reputation of “Great writer” and the reason why his reputation today is more and more downgraded by the reading community to a writer of adventure novels or children’s books.

 Life is more than the survival of the fittest.